RETENTION: Resource-Efficient Tree-Based Ensemble Model Acceleration with Content-Addressable Memory: Evaluation

 \subsubsection{Simulation}

 The mapping simulation is conducted by storing root-to-leaf paths into tabular format (i.e., each row is a root-to-leaf path, and every column corresponds to a unique condition), and directly calculate the required number of TCAMs, as no open-source simulator currently supports such functionality.
 All models are mapped to TCAMs with size $64\times64$ if not specified.
+Both energy consumption and latency are evaluated on Intel Xeon Gold 6530 under a single-threaded configuration, using Linux Perf for energy profiling and the C++ \textit{std::chrono} library for \textit{ns}-resolution timing.
+To mitigate system noise, all results are averaged over $10^9$ iterations.

 The subsequent sections present detailed experimental results: Section~\ref{exp:overall} analyzes RETENTION’s overall performance.
 Section~\ref{exp:pruning} investigates the effects of \textit{purity threshold pruning} on accuracy and TCAM capacity requirement.
 Section~\ref{exp:placement} evaluates the contributions of \textit{ODR} and \textit{SPC} individually.
 Section~\ref{exp:tree} explores the impact of the number of trees.
-Section~\ref{exp:TCAM} examines the influence of TCAM size. and Section~\ref{exp:energy} discusses computational overhead, energy consumption, and throughput.
+Section~\ref{exp:TCAM} examines the influence of TCAM size.
+Finally, Section~\ref{exp:energy} discusses RENTENTION's influence on energy consumption and latency.
+Detailed experimental statistics of applying RETENTION are summarized in Table~\ref{tab:RETENTION}.